eejahromi/EEJSelectMenu/README.md

 ### Using Source Files
-Add the files in the source folder to your project
+Add the files in the `Classes/` folder to your project

 Import the header file to your source code
 ```objective-c